Fryšták: Demographics

+Transport

+There are no railways or major roads passing through the town.

 Sights

-The landmark of the town is the Church of Saint Nicholas.
-The building is not architecturally clean, it can best be described as a baroque building.
+The main landmark of the town is the Church of Saint Nicholas.
+The building is not architecturally clean, it can best be described as a Baroque building.
 The original part of the church is from the 16th century, in 1820 the building was extended and the bell tower was replaced by a new one.
-The baroque stone cross in front of the church is from 1763.
+The Baroque stone cross in front of the church is from 1763.

 The first stone town hall was built in Fryšták in 1680.
-The old building was replaced by a new one in 1900.
+The old building was replaced by a new one in 1900, designed by local native Vladimír Fischer.